gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

 <p>Modules can specify which subpackages are <i>public</i>, causing the named package and its subpackages to be added to the <i>public path</i>.
 The public path is the place in
 your project where static resources referenced by your GWT module, such as CSS or images, are stored.
 When you compile your application into JavaScript, all the files that can be found on your public path are copied to the module's output directory.
-When referencing public resources in client code (for example, setting the URL of an <tt>Image</tt> widget, you should construct the URL like this: <tt>GWT.getModuleBaseURL() + &quot;resourceName.png&quot;</tt>.
+When referencing public resources in client code (for example, setting the URL of an <tt>Image</tt> widget, you should construct the URL like this: <tt>GWT.getModuleBaseForStaticFiles() + &quot;resourceName.png&quot;</tt>.
 When referencing public resources from a <a href="DevGuideOrganizingProjects.html#DevGuideModuleXml">Module XML File</a>, just use the relative path within the public folder, the module's base URL will be prepended automatically.
-When amodule inherits other modules, their public paths are combined so that each module will have access to the static resources it expects.</p>
+When a module inherits other modules, their public paths are combined so that each module will have access to the static resources it expects.</p>

 <p>The default public path is the <i>public</i> subdirectory underneath where the <a href="DevGuideOrganizingProjects.html#DevGuideModuleXml">Module XML File</a> is stored.</p>